 Divorce can be an extremely stressful and emotional process that impacts almost every aspect of our lives.
 As deep as the emotional wounds may be, oftentimes it is the financial and professional scars that last the longest.
 The good news is divorce in and of itself is unlikely to impact your security clearance.
 The bad news is it is pretty easy for you (or your spouse) to do something stupid that might cost you your clearance, and ultimately your job.
-In this article, New Mexico divorce and family law attorney Anthony Spratley discusses how divorce can impact your LANL, SNL, or military security clearance, and employment.
+In this article, New Mexico divorce and family law attorney Anthony Spratley discusses how divorce can impact your LANL, Sandia, or military security clearance, and employment.

 Financial Impact on Your Security Clearance